-Contingency (N-1) analysis was performed for all transmission facilities in the SERTP region that operate at 100 kV and above.
+Contingency (N-1) analysis was performed, at a minimum, for all transmission facilities in the SERTP region that operate at 100 kV and above.
 Additional contingencies of transmission facilities external to the SERTP region were evaluated as appropriate.

 Regional Transmission Analysis Results